kumarkshitij171/BlogApp/Readme.md

 ### Configuration

 Make sure you have MongoDB installed and running.
-Update the `.env` file in the `backend` folder with your MongoDB URI.
+Update the `.env` file in the `backend` folder with your MongoDB URI & Cloudinary API key.

 ### Usage